jsigee87/personal-website/content/working-with-me.md

 I consult with companies of all shapes and sizes that are interested in using the cloud or data, selling their product, or developing internal processes.

 Professionally, I love finding bottlenecks and removing them.
 Creating efficiency brings me joy.
-I have worked in many industries and previously owned a successful small business.
-I returned to school later in life, earning a degree in electrical engineering from UT Austin.

 I have worked with early stage startups, state agencies, and enterprise organizations, both as an employee, and as a consultant.
+I have managed technical teams and converted business requirments into features and sprint schedules.
 Some ways I may be able to help your company or team are:

 1. Early stage startups
   *  Navigate the enterprise or public sector sales process